Posted in Blogging Marin on Tuesday, September 30, 2014 by MCVB Staff

 The best starting point for this half-day ride is street parking in or around Ross Common in the charming town of Ross.
 From Ross, you ride down mansion-lined Lagunitas Road to tiny Natalie Coffin Green Park, where a fire road heads up a short distance to Phoenix Lake, one of the county’s water district reservoirs.

-Eldridge Grade starts at the far western edge of Phoenix Lake and ascends all the way to the parking lot at East Peak, first rising gradually (about 7% on average) through shady forest of redwood and bay trees into open slopes of brushy chaparral.
+Eldridge Grade starts at the far western edge of Phoenix Lake and ascends all the way to the parking lot at East Peak, first rising gradually (about 7% on average) through a shady forest of redwood and bay trees into open slopes of brushy chaparral.
 As you get higher, the trail gets rockier and rockier, and changes from a steady cruise to technically challenging.

 The workout is worth it though, as you eventually reach Tam’s East Peak, where you can refill water bottles and enjoy wide views of the bay and city.
 If you bring a bike lock, you can take a quick stroll on Verna Dunshee Trail, a hiking-only trail that circumnavigates the peak and offers outstanding views of San Francisco Bay, Pacific Ocean and southern Marin.
 You can return to Phoenix Lake on Eldridge or continue up the paved road to access the Rock Spring fire road, which offers a thrilling descent to Lake Lagunitas and options for returning to Phoenix Lake and Ross via the Lakeview Fire Road, Filter Plant Road, Shaver Grade or Fish Grade trails.